 Here at Routes we try to assist you as much as we can through the event process.
 We offer a range of hotels with preferential rates alongside official tours for you to experience what the destination has to offer, click here to view the tours and hotel information for your event.

-If you should have any further questions please contact your sales representative who will be happy to guide you through this process.
+If you should have any further questions, please contact Rachel Millar who will be happy to guide you through this process.

 5. Book your flights!